smkim1223/Note_Obsidian_Git/Temp2/Confirmation for sync.md

-This is test for chech
+This is test for checking whether the sync works or not.